 However, Indian fans wanting that global 108MP Redmi Note experience can opt for the Redmi Note 10 Pro Max, which is literally the global Redmi Note 10 Pro.

-Is the Redmi Note 10 Pro camera any good?
+Are the Redmi Note 10 series cameras any good?

 Eric called the Redmi Note 10 Pro’s 108MP main camera versatile and adequate, but felt the Pixel 4a’s image quality was better.
 Again, this shows that image processing is more important than a ton of megapixels.